 Bone metastasis often damages bones by making them weaker.
 Over time, this can cause them to break, even during routine activities like coughing or sitting down in a chair.
 At other times, bone metastasis can cause bone to become harder, though it may still break.
 In some cases, bone metastases can have both types of features.

 Imaging Tests for Bone Metastases

-Your doctor may order imaging tests to see if the cancer has spread to your bones, even if you haven't noticed any symptoms.
-These tests look at the inside of your body.
+Your doctor may order imaging tests to see if the cancer has spread to the bones, even if you haven't noticed any symptoms.
+These tests look at the inside of the body.
 X-rays may help find areas of bone metastases and confirm if a bone is broken.
-A bone scan can often find metastases earlier than an X-ray, and can check your whole body at once.
+A bone scan can often find metastases earlier than an X-ray, and can check the whole body at once.
 CT scans, MRI scans, and PET scans also can show cancer that has spread.